madpoly-studio/peertube-runner/README.md

     kubectl get pods/peertube-runner-pod --namespace peertube -o wide kubectl logs peertube-runner-pod --namespace peertube

+The logs should show no errors and indicate that the servers are up and idling.

-### Setup Step 3: Register the PeerTube Runner Servers with PeerTube Instances
+### Setup Step 3: Register the Runners with PeerTube Instances

 For illustration, let us assume that you have a PeerTube v5.2 instance that you want to connect `"peertube-runner-1"` to, and a PeerTube v6.0 instance that you want to connect `"peertube-runner-2"` to.